Cameron McNeish: Travels

 Cameron McNeish has hiked, backpacked, skied and climbed in many of the remote places in the world.
 These include the Alps, the Pyrenees, Spain, Iceland, North America, Norway, Sweden, Pakistan, India, Nepal, Central America, Slovenia, Russia, Guatemala, Corsica, Jordan and Turkey.
 Despite this most of his walking is done in the Scottish Highlands collecting data for his newspaper columns and creating podcasts for his personal website.
 Cameron completed his first round of the Scottish Munros in 1991 becoming Munroist no. 913.
 He completed his second round in 1996 and a third round in 2008.

 Cameron McNeish FRSGS is vice-president of the Ramblers' Association in Scotland, Patron of Mountain Aid and a Patron of Orienteering Scotland.
 In 2021 he became Patron of the Perth & Kinross Conservation Trust.
 He is an Honorary Fellow of the Royal Scottish Geographical Society.

 Views on Scottish Independence

-Cameron McNeish is a supporter of the YES campaign for an independent Scotland.
+Cameron McNeish is a supporter of the YES campaign.